The Bridges of Madison County (musical): Act I

 Francesca Johnson, an Italian war bride living in Winterset, Iowa in 1965, has had eighteen years of quiet, largely unfulfilling farm life ("To Build a Home").
-Her family—stoic husband Bud, rebellious son Michael, and reluctant daughter Carolyn—are journeying to Indianapolis for three days to the national 4-H fair to show Carolyn's prize steer, Stevie ("Home Before You Know It").
-After the family departs, Francesca is planning a relaxing weekend free from responsibilities.
-That afternoon, a blue pick-up truck pulls into her driveway carrying Robert Kincaid, a photographer for the National Geographic who has travelled from Washington State to photograph the famous covered bridges of Madison County.
-Robert is unable to find the seventh covered bridge, the Roseman Bridge, and Francesca agrees to accompany him to the bridge for a short scouting trip ("Temporarily Lost").
+For three days, her family—stoic husband Bud, rebellious son Michael, and reluctant daughter Carolyn—are journeying to Indianapolis for the national 4-H fair to show Carolyn's prize steer, Stevie ("Home Before You Know It").
+After her family departs, Francesca plans to spend the weekend relaxing, free from responsibilities.
+That afternoon, a blue pick-up truck pulls into her driveway, carrying Robert Kincaid, a photographer for the National Geographic.
+He has traveled from Washington State to photograph the famous covered bridges of Madison County, but has been unable to find the seventh covered bridge, the Roseman Bridge.
+Francesca agrees to help and to accompany him to the bridge for a short scouting trip ("Temporarily Lost").
 Once at the Roseman Bridge, Francesca feels something developing between her and Robert ("What Do You Call a Man Like That?").

-After they return to the Johnson farm, Francesca invites Robert for a glass of tea.
-Francesca—having discovered that Robert was recently in Naples, her hometown—is eager to see pictures of his trip.
-Robert does not have the pictures with him, but they discuss everyday life in the quiet of Winterset ("You're Never Alone").
-After realizing that it is too late for Robert to eat at one of the restaurants in town, Francesca persuades Robert to stay for a supper of homegrown vegetables and one of the recipes that Francesca brought with her from Italy.
-Francesca's neighbors—Charlie and Marge, an older couple who are firmly entrenched in the farm life of Winterset—see Robert and his truck at Francesca's home and speculate about his being there.
-Robert—whose hippy presence has caused some commotion in the town—prepares dinner with Francesca.
-At the farm, Francesca asks about the guitar that Robert has brought into the house, as well as its former owner, Robert's ex-wife, Marian ("Another Life").
-While cooking, Robert and Francesca share a drink of a long-neglected bottle of brandy.
-After a dinner where both Robert and Francesca have clearly established a connection, Robert leaves in order to shoot the Roseman Bridge at dawn the next morning.
-Afterward, both contemplate their shared evening together.
-While Robert thinks about the dinner with Francesca ("Wondering"), Francesca receives a telephone call from Bud, during which she confides that she has opened the brandy that she had been saving—it had been up there long enough.
+As the two return to the Johnson farm, Francesca invites Robert in for a glass of tea.
+Francesca, learning Robert was recently in her hometown of Naples, is eager to see pictures of his trip, but he does not have the pictures with him.
+They discuss everyday life in the quiet of Winterset ("You're Never Alone").
+Realizing that it is too late for Robert to eat at one of the restaurants in town, Francesca persuades Robert to stay for a supper of homegrown vegetables and one of the recipes that Francesca brought with her from Italy.
+Francesca's neighbors Charlie and Marge, an older couple who are firmly entrenched in the farm life of Winterset, see Robert and his truck at Francesca's home and speculate about his being there.
+Robert, whose hippy presence has caused some commotion in the town, prepares dinner with Francesca.
+Francesca asks about the guitar that Robert has brought into the house, as well as its former owner, Robert's ex-wife, Marian ("Another Life").
+While cooking, Robert and Francesca share a drink from a long-neglected bottle of brandy.
+After dinner, where both Robert and Francesca have clearly established a connection, Robert leaves in order to shoot the Roseman Bridge at dawn.
+Both contemplate their shared evening together.
+While Robert thinks about the dinner with Francesca ("Wondering"), Francesca receives a telephone call from Bud, during which she confides that she has opened the brandy that she had been saving.